Oblivious transfer based on single-qubit rotations: The protocol

-Notice that knowing $h(m)$ can potentially reveal the whole set $A_m$ of the strings mapped to the same value of hash.
-Knowing $A_m$ decreases Bob's uncertainty about the unknown string $m$, thus effectively revealing $k/2$ bits of information about string $m$.
-This information may help Bob to increase the probability of finding $m$, thus compromising the security of the protocol.
-Therefore we encrypt both the message $m$ and $h(m)$ into a quantum state sent by Alice.
-Since, in order to confirm that he obtained the message $m$, Bob needs to learn the value $h(m)$ as well, one can consider the pair $(m,h(m))$ as a message to be transferred.
-For simplicity, in the rest of the paper we will denote the pair $(m,h(m))$ as a single message $m$ to be transferred.
+Notice that knowing $h(\mathbf{m})$ can potentially reveal the whole set $A_\mathbf{m}$ of the strings mapped to the same value of hash.
+Knowing $A_\mathbf{m}$ decreases Bob's uncertainty about the unknown string $\mathbf{m}$, thus effectively revealing $\omega = \lfloor \sqrt k\rfloor$ bits of information about string $\mathbf{m}$.
+This information may help Bob to increase the probability of finding $\mathbf{m}$, thus compromising the security of the protocol.
+Therefore we encrypt both the message $\mathbf{m}$ and $h(\mathbf{m})$ into a quantum state sent by Alice.
+Since, in order to confirm that he obtained the message $\mathbf{m}$, Bob needs to learn the value $h(\mathbf{m})$ as well, one can consider the concatenated string $\mathbf{m}h(\mathbf{m})$ as a message to be transferred.
+For simplicity, in the rest of the paper we will denote $\mathbf{m}h(\mathbf{m})$ as a single message $\mathbf{m}$ to be transferred.
+Note though, that there are correlations between the message $\mathbf{m}$ and the value $h(\mathbf{m})$, which might become relevant for the Concealing property, and in particular for achieving the Probabilistic transfer, after Bob learns the particular function $\mathbf{m}$ chosen by Alice.
+We will address this issue when discussing the above mentioned cases.